-At Sunny View Pediatrics, a department of Kalispell Regional Medical Center, we follow a team approach with families to provide quality health care for children of all ages.
+At Sunny View Pediatrics, a department of Kalispell Regional Medical Center, we follow a team approach with families to provide quality health care for children of all ages in northwest Montana.

 At its inception in 1972, our practice was known simply as “Dr. Wilder’s Office.”
 Dr. Wallace Wilder began providing pediatric care for children in the Flathead Valley that year, gradually expanding his practice in the early 2000s.